ST10029256/ST10029256_PROG7312/README.md

 ### License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE.txt](LICENSE) file for more details.

 ---